How Often Do Couples in Long-Term Relationships Have Sex?

 - Impact of past experience that could cause anxiety-, stress-, or trauma-related disorders

-- The quality of the relationships
+- The overall relationships satisfaction

 So, it’s impossible to follow any one-size-fits-all approach for everyone.
 There’s no right answer or an ideal number of times per week, month, or year.